GetDKAN/dkan/docs/components/workflow/workflow.rst

 2. **Content Filters**.
 Users can filter through the moderated content by *Title*, *Type* (Dataset, Resource, Data Story, etc), and *Groups*.

 3. **Bulk updates**.
-Certain operations like pusblishing or rejection can be applyed to all or a selected subset of the content available on the moderation tab.
+Certain operations like publishing or rejection can be applied to all or a selected subset of the content available on the moderation tab.

 4. **Moderated content Table**.
-The table will list all the moderated content relevent to the tab currently selected.
-Supports displaying dataset without resource or with all it's resources published (5), moderated dataest with moderated child resource (6), and even child moderated resource(s) with published parent dataset (7).
+The table will list all the moderated content relevant to the tab currently selected.
+Supports displaying dataset without resource or with all it's resources published (5), moderated dataset with moderated child resource (6), and even child moderated resource(s) with published parent dataset (7).